ahisbrook/sg-recs-code-archaeology/README.md

 - Use frameworks like UML and C4 as guidelines or jumping-off points; don't get hung up on the implementation details.
 Do what feels right and makes sense for you.

 SG Example: Making a component(ish) diagram of `Gravy::Api::V1::OrdersController#update` helped understanding of all of the interactions, shed light on the sheer number of code paths as well as the level of orchestration needed for this flow.

+#### Static analysis
+- Use any of the myriad static analysis tools at your disposal to quickly crunch some numbers
+- Code coverage (with a report on covered and uncovered code) - this can help you figure out which parts of the codebase are probably the "least safe" to make changes in, and target places for increased test coverage.
+- Cyclomatic complexity scores - A cyclomatic complexity score for a given method is the number of independent code paths through that method.
+You can use this as a baseline for the number of unit tests needed around that method.

+#### Use git blame to your advantage
+- If you find something particularly knotty or hard to understand, look for clues as to who in the organization may have any context
+- Git blame is useful for this
+- Comments - a heavily commented section of code is probably one which someone else has wrestled with in the past; see if you can find out who and talk to them

 ------